Montague (brigantine)

-In recent years considerable effort has been made in recent years to locate the wreck of the Montague which is thought to lie near the Wellington Dyke on the Habitant River.
-The heavily sedimented and low-energy wreck site along the Habitant River may have preserved, but also buried the wreck.
+In recent years considerable effort has been made to locate the wreck of the Montague which is thought to lie near the Wellington Dyke on the Habitant River.
+The heavily sedimented and low-energy wreck site along the Habitant River may have preserved and also buried the wreck.
 A search led by the Kings County Museum under a heritage research permit in 2013 failed to locate the wreck although it did bring to light new information about the vessel and its role in 18th Century Nova Scotia.